 If we merely read about Jesus calming the sea, we miss the boat.
 But if we use our imaginations to experience the assault of the wet wind, the rocking of the boat, and Jesus bringing utter calm to the waves with one command, the biblical story comes alive as never before.
 If Jesus looks into our eyes and asks, "Why are you so afraid?
 Do you still have no faith?" our answer will be full of new insight and sincerity of heart.

-In my twenty-nine years of helping children, youth, and adults grow closer to God, I've found nothing more powerful in creating Face to face intimacy than the prayer practice of what I call "Stepping into Scripture."
+In my many years of helping children, youth, and adults grow closer to God, I've found nothing more powerful in creating Face to face intimacy than the prayer practice of what I call "Stepping into Scripture."
 I offer an evening presentation filled with guided scriptural prayer: The Spiritual Exercises: Growing in Christ.
 But why wait?
 Below there's a brief how-to as well as a motivational why-to.
 This is my gift to you and yours.
 You can begin today to draw near, and nearer still, to the Source of your deepest peace and greatest joy.

 There are those that mistrust the imagination.
 Yet surely it is one of God's greatest gifts to us.
 In an article in Christianity Today, Gregory Boyd, pastor and author, says that the imagination is the main place we encounter God.
 He notes that imaginative prayer is rooted in biblical tradition.
 Surely it is inspired imagination that wrote the 23rd Psalm: "The Lord is my shepherd, there is nothing I shall want.
 He makes me lie down in green pastures, he leads me beside quiet waters, he refreshes my soul.
 He guides me along the right paths for his name’s sake."
 Scripture is filled with images for us to turn over in our mind's eye.